herooutoftime/cf-statifier/README.md

 ## Installation

-1. Upload `cf7-statifier.php` to the `/wp-content/plugins/` directory
+1. Upload/Clone `cf7-statifier` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 ## Usage